ushelp/DataTable/readme.txt

 }%

-5、EasyTableData Built-in data attribute datatableIndex:data on the current page index datatableCount:data on the current page number pageNo:now page number rowPerPage:the number of one page totalCount:the total number of data key:Map Data collection can be used to obtain data for the key
+5、EasyTableData Built-in data attribute only use in data row: datatableIndex:data on the current page index datatableCount:data on the current page number key:Map Data collection can be used to obtain data for the key use in data row and pagination label DIV pageNo:now page number maxPage:max page rowPerPage:the number of one page totalCount:the total number of data
 order: the sort field
 sort:sort, desc or asc
 For example: